Global-Witness/augmenta/README.md

 ## Why?

-Large Language Models (LLMs) can be powerful tools for processing a lot of information very quickly.
-However, they don't do it entirely accurately.
-LLMs are prone to [hallucinations](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)), making them unreliable sources of truth, particularly when it comes to tasks that require domain-specific knowledge.
+Large Language Models (LLMs) can be powerful tools for processing large volumes of information very quickly.
+However, they are prone to [hallucinations](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)), making them unreliable sources of truth, particularly when it comes to tasks that require domain-specific knowledge.

-Augmenta aims to address this shortcoming by allowing LLMs to search and browse the internet for information.
-This technique is known as "search-based [Retrieval-Augmented Generation (RAG)](https://en.wikipedia.org/wiki/Retrieval-augmented_generation)", or "[grounding](https://techcommunity.microsoft.com/blog/fasttrackforazureblog/grounding-llms/3843857)", and has been shown to significantly improve output quality.
-It does not, however, eliminate the risk of hallucinations entirely, so you should always verify the results before publishing them.
+Augmenta aims to address this shortcoming by "[grounding](https://techcommunity.microsoft.com/blog/fasttrackforazureblog/grounding-llms/3843857)" LLMs with information from the internet.
+This has been shown to significantly improve output quality.
+It does not, however, eliminate hallucinations entirely, so you should always verify the results before publishing them.

 ## Installation